 Knowing What You Need

 Getting the right products and equipment is very important for bathing your Labradoodle.
 Below, I will include a section on great shampoos and conditioners to use with your furry friend.
 If you are comfortable just using your regular tub, you will not really need much more.
-Just a couple of towels (and maybe a hairdryer) for drying as well as a good brush to detangle after will be the essentials!
-Ideally, you will have a hose or removable showerhead so that you can rinse easier.
+Just a couple of towels (and maybe a hairdryer) for drying as well as a good slicker brush to detangle after will be the essentials!
+Ideally, you will have a hose or removable showerhead so that you can rinse it easier.

 If you decide that you would rather use something other than a regular tub, you may need access to other tools to help make this process go smoothly.
 You may choose to use a bin for them to stand in and a bucket to transport water for rinsing purposes.
 By choosing something that will require less effort on your part, you will be more accessible to your dog and make this process a fun and routine experience for him or her.